ulrich-merkel/client-side-cache/README.md

 + Save image files via base64 and append them to dom
 + Control the application cache state

-### Demo ####

-If you just want to see a working demo, open the generated index.html **/example/index.html** file in your browser.
-You need to run this file in a webserver to make shure the ajax calls are working.
 You will find the latest javascript caching functions in **/build/cache.min.js**.

 + **cache.js**: The complete and uncompressed source code for development
 + **cache.dev.js**: The minified source code, but with some logging informations to keep track of the current cache states
 + **cache.min.js**: The minified and optimized javascript caching for production

+### Demo ####

+If you just want to see a working demo, open the generated index.html **/example/full-cache/index.html** file in your browser.
+You need to run this file in a webserver to make shure the ajax calls are working.
+The other examples are just there to compare different caching methods with full html5 client side caching.

 ## Usage ##